Undocumented and AB 540 Students

 Residents of California must have the California Real ID by May 7, 2025, in order to travel on aircraft within the U.S. Only authorized immigrants or those who maintain lawful status may apply for REAL ID-compliant licenses, including students with TPS.
 REAL IDs have anti-counterfeit technology in the card.
 For more information about the REAL ID, review UCIMM’s REAL ID FAQ page or get in touch with our UCSC legal fellow, Sarah Domenick (see contact information below).

-If a traveler is undocumented after May 7, 2025, the traveler should obtain alternative acceptable identification documents, which could include a valid passport issued by the government of which they are a citizen.
+If a traveler is undocumented after May 7, 2025, the traveler should obtain alternative acceptable identification documents, which could include a valid passport issued by the government of the country of which they are a citizen.
 Generally speaking, traveling with a passport with no valid U.S. visa stamp on it does not imply unlawful status.
 However, given the political climate, restrictive immigration policies, and heightened immigration enforcement rules, it may be a trigger for further inquiry by the TSA or other federal agents.

 Under the REAL ID regulation, applicants with approved deferred action who hold valid Employment Authorization Documents (EADs) and Social Security Numbers (SSNs) may qualify to receive temporary REAL ID driver’s licenses and ID cards and may continue to hold temporary (limited-term) REAL IDs until their expiration.